tongx11/project2/piazza_submission.md

 For V[1], movies with V[1]>0 in general focus on serious topics, such as crime and documentary movies;
 while for movies with V[1]<0, the content is more cheering and relaxing, such as children and animation movies.

 As an example, we visualize 10 randomly picked drama movies (see the plot on the right above).
 Clearly, most of them locate on the right side of the plot (V[0]>0).
-One thing to note that, Gone with the wind, which is the signature classical romance movie, is also present on this plot, which fit the described V[0] V[1] trend fairly well.
+One thing to note is that, Gone with the wind, as the signature classical romance movie, is also present on this plot, which fits the observed V[0] V[1] trend fairly well.

 The next plot we make is the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R), see the left plot below: